 If you would like to make a tax-deductible donation to this program, you can visit our confidential and secure donation page to help provide heating assistance for a Native American family in need.

-Please don’t forget that 96% of our total expenses go towards our programs to help as many families as possible.
+Please don’t forget that 97% of our total budget goes towards our programs to help as many families as possible.
 Your donation could prevent another tragedy like Sara Swift Hawk from happening.

 And, as you will see in the letter below, NAHA receives many pleas for heating assistance throughout the winter months.
 Without the funds that NAHA receives from our generous donors, we would not be able to help as many families as we have over the years.
 However, as heating fuel costs continue to rise, so do the requests for our assistance.